pxslip/db-studio/docs/self-hosted/upgrades-migrations.md

 :::

-Directus v9 is a breaking change coming from v8 (hence the major version bump), so you won't be able to just use your existing v8 database and run v9 on top of it.
-However, due to the database-mirroring approach of Directus, it's fairly straightforward to migrate your content from v8 to v9.
+d9 v9 is a breaking change coming from v8 (hence the major version bump), so you won't be able to just use your existing v8 database and run v9 on top of it.
+However, due to the database-mirroring approach of d9, it's fairly straightforward to migrate your content from v8 to v9.

 #### 1) Setup a Fresh v9 Instance

-By installing Directus "fresh", you're ensured your system tables are up-to-date and ready to go.
+By installing d9 "fresh", you're ensured your system tables are up-to-date and ready to go.

 #### 2) Migrate your Data

 Using a tool like [Sequel Pro](http://sequelpro.com) or [TablePlus](https://tableplus.com), export your v8 user-tables and import them into your v9 database.

-Directus v9 will automatically recognize your tables, and you'll be ready to get started in v9.
+d9 v9 will automatically recognize your tables, and you'll be ready to get started in v9.

 **Note:** If you have references to users and files, make sure to update them to the new UUID format.

-#### 3) Configure Directus
+#### 3) Configure d9

 Once the tables are in, you can start configuring the details of the schema.
 This includes choosing the correct interfaces, displays, and their options for your fields.